voltrue2/gracelog/README.md

 #### console

-If set to true, gracelog will send log to stdout stream of node.js process.
+If set to true, gracelog will send log to stdout/stderr stream of your application's process.

 Log module uses console object of node.js.
 This is a blocking operation.
 It is better to turn this option off in production.